November 9–10: Riverside, California

 Fred Baldwin, a physician assistant in Kemmerer, and is serving his second term in the Wyoming State Senate.
 He is the chairman of the select committee on behavioral health, the Senate’s labor, health and social services committee as well as on the revenue committee.
 Baldwin is active in his community as Chief of the South Lincoln fire district.
 He also works with Kemmerer’s suicide prevention group.
 He is a fourth-generation Wyomingite who graduated from the University of Utah School of Medicine in physician assistant studies and earlier was enrolled in the nursing program at Casper College and pursued studies at the University of Wyoming, the University of Wisconsin Washington County, and Western Oregon State University.

-Kevin Carman was appointed as Provost & Executive Vice President of the University of Wyoming (UW) in June 2020.
+Kevin Carman was appointed as Provost & Senior Vice President of the University of Wyoming (UW) in June 2020.
 In this position, he oversees the University’s 10 colleges and schools, Graduate Studies, Information Technology, Student Affairs, and the UW Casper campus.
 As Executive Vice President, he serves as the university’s chief executive officer when the president is away.
 He is charged with leading initiatives to move UW toward recognition as an R1 research university and a Community Engaged university by the Carnegie Foundation for the Advancement of Teaching.

 Prior to coming to UW, Carman served as Executive Vice President & Provost at the University of Nevada, Reno, for eight years.
 Before his appointment at UNR, Carman was on Louisiana State University’s Department of Biological Sciences faculty for 24 years.
 In the last nine years of his LSU appointment, he served as the Dean of the College of Science, which housed the departments of Biological Science, Chemistry, Computer Science, Geology & Geophysics, Mathematics, Physics & Astronomy, and the Museum of Natural History.